gdiminin/HaSAPPy/README.md

  - Classify insertions at the genes level
  - Enrichment analysis
  - Data presentation

+=>	REQUISITES

+For the correct functionality of HaSAPPy program the following Python Packages are necessery and requeste to download/update using pip -instal or pip install --upgrade command:
+ - numpy
+ - HTSeq
+ - matplotlib
+ - pandas
+ - scipy
+ - sklearn
+ - xlsxwriter

-=>	GENERATE GENES REFERENCE LIBRARY FOR HaSAPPy SOFTWARE After installation of HaSAPPY program, Genes Reference Library must be generated using GeneReference_built.py The program requests two variables:
+=>	GENERATE GENES REFERENCE LIBRARY FOR HaSAPPy SOFTWARE

+After installation of HaSAPPY program, Genes Reference Library must be generated using GeneReference_built.py The program requests two variables: